 Upcast and downcast in Swift are related to type casting of objects.

-Upcast is used to convert an instance of a subclass to a superclass or a protocol that the class conforms to.
+Upcast converts an instance of a subclass to a superclass or a protocol that the class conforms to.

-Downcast is used to convert an instance of a superclass to that of a subclass.
+Downcast converts an instance of a superclass to that of a subclass.
 Since downcasting can potentially fail, Swift provides two ways to handle downcasting - safe (as?) and forced (as!).

 The keyword mutating is used to modify the properties of a value type.
 With the keyword ‘mutating’, a method can mutate a property’s value.